Edna Adan Ismail: Hospital work

-In 1980, Ismail began building a hospital in Somaliland's capital of Hargeisa, but was forced to leave the country due to the beginning of the Somali Civil War in 1981.
+In 1980, Ismail began building a hospital in Somaliland's capital of Hargeisa, but was forced to leave the country due to the beginning of the Somaliland War of Independence in 1981.

 She returned to Somaliland and built from scratch a maternity hospital, which she continues to run.
 The Edna Adan Maternity Hospital officially opened on 9 March 2002, in land donated to her by the regional government at a site formerly used as a rubbish dump.
 The region lacked trained nurses to staff the hospital – as most had either fled the country or been killed during the civil war – and so Edna recruited more than 30 candidates and began training them in 2000 while the hospital was still under construction.
 The hospital now has two operating theatres, laboratory, library, computer centre and a complete wing dedicated to training nurses and midwives.
 As of 2018, the hospital had 200 staff and 1500 students.

 The mission of the Edna Adan Hospital is to help to improve the health of the local inhabitants, in particular the high rate of maternal and infant mortality.
 The facility is a non-profit making charity and a midwifery teaching hospital that is also undertaking the training of student nurses and Assistant Laboratory Technicians.